 Our Mental Health Review Board is making a number of improvements to our services in an effort to make our process accessible, timely, and fair.
 We seek your feedback on proposed changes to our Rules of Practice and Procedure by May 31, 2018.
 Please find attached the draft Rules for your review and consideration.
-You may wish to send your comments via email to our Registrar: Lisa.Wong@gov.bc.ca.
+You may wish to send your comments via email to the attention of our Registrar, Lisa Wong.

 The Mental Health Review Board is pleased to announce, that after several months of consultations, our new Form 7 "Application for Review Panel Hearing" has received Cabinet approval by way of an Order in Council approved on May 15, 2018.
 Form 7 (PDF, 42KB).
 The new Form 7 is also available on the Ministry of Health forms website.

 The board's mandate is based on involuntary psychiatric patients' periodic rights to fair and timely reviews of their loss of liberty.

 The board has jurisdiction to conduct hearings to review and decide whether persons committed/detained at any mental health facility in British Columbia should continue to be committed/detained based on criteria in the act.
 The board's function is to ensure that patients admitted by physicians and detained involuntarily in provincial mental health facilities have access to an objective review process.